FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Cleanup the delete functionality to delete fully even the children
 - Cleanup the console...
 Remaining chuncks need to be sent to email.
-- Report error messages to troubleshooting email eg sms services interruptions , good thing that they have been pulled together.
+- Report error messages to the troubleshooting email better than console logs eg sms services interruptions , good thing that they have been pulled together and its free.
 - Remind admin to topup via sms when balance response is low.
 - Spread admin dashboard styling to tutor dashboard.
 - Rectify the back btn dilemma by ensuring the forms do not appear in route history.
 - Find a better way of not going to youtube uploader without lesson or resource name s3 uploader doesnt care as it generates its own random name.
 - Test youtube refresh token acquisition by inversing if logic.
-- Cleanup the console.

 <!-- SECONDARY -->

+- Move to portfolio backend and frontend revamp (# simplification.)
 - Simplifying or separating the form CRUD logic.
 - Implement typescript with SWC.
 - If need arises implement user tracking